SamprithDJ24/TTP__CP__047/README.md

 <ul>
     <li><strong>Add subjects and schedule (Option 1)</strong>:
         <ul>
-            <li>Allows you to add subjects and schedule them randomly on the timetable.</li>
+            <li>Allows you to add subjects and schedule them systematically on the timetable.</li>
             <li>Ensures that each subject appears at least once a day.</li>
             <li>Subjects are randomly assigned to available slots.</li>
         </ul>